Igitigit2/SimpleCanLib/Readme.md

 }
 ````

 That's it!
-It looks far more complicated that it actually is.
+It looks far more complicated than it actually is.
 If you follow this tutorial step by step, it is really easy since all the required functions are very basic.
 You don't need to deal with anything CAN specific anymore, just focus on your own application.
 Most of the code presented here is directly taken from the PinPong example in the examples folder of the library, but a bit simplified.
 The example handles more messages than just "Ping" and "Pong" and it also demonstrates how to use RTR frames.

-### Float values in messages sent across different platforms
+### Float values in messages sent across CAN bus between different platforms
 The binary representation of floating point numbers is machine and compiler specific.
-Most compilers today use IEEE number formats, so the main issue when exchanging float numbers between different CPUs will be the byte order.
-Luckily, STM32 and ESP32 use exactly te same single precision float format, so the can be simply send as four bytes.
+Most compilers today use IEEE number formats, so the main issue when exchanging float numbers between different CPUs in binary form will be the byte order.
+Luckily, STM32 and ESP32 use exactly the same single precision float format, so they can simply be sent as four bytes.
 For other CPUs, this is not necessarily the case and numbers may need to be packed differently.

 ### STM32 specific
 For RTR frames to work you need to apply the following patch to the Arduino STM32 framework: